BlueJessen/horoscope-ideabox/README.md

 Today you will be making a horoscope App!
 We reccommend you time yourself 3 hours for this practice.
 Here are some user stories we are looking for this app:

+Iteration 1:
-- When a user pulls up the application they should see a form asking for their zodiac sign
+- When a user pulls up the application they should see a form asking for their zodiac sign with a drop down menu of options
 - The user should be able to enter their name

+Iteration 2:
-- When the user presses 'submit' their horoscope results should show on the homepage with their zodiac and name
+- Create an apiCall so when the user submits their zodiac sign results should show replacing the form with zodiac and name
-- The user should be able to press a button and return to a new form to request another horoscope
+- The user should be able to press a button and return to a new empty form to request another horoscope

+Iteration 3:
+- Test that your app follows the above user stories here are some ideas of what your testing suite should test
+    - The user can select an option from the drop down menu and have it show in the Input field
+    - The user can type their name and have the value be shown in the input field
+    - When the user puts in their horoscope the apropriate horoscope is shown for the day. (remember to stub your api call)

 Possible Extensions!

+- Add options for today, tomorrow, or yesterday for the horoscope in the form of radio buttons
 - User can enter birthday instead of zodiac sign and it should still return the correct zodiac!
-- Add options for today, tomorrow, or yesterday for the horoscope
 - Install Router and make the page change when a horoscope is calculated

 *Some icons have been provided in the folder src/zodiac-symbols*